BigBrainAFK/pokeoneapi.js/README.md

 - Object-oriented
 - Predictable abstractions
 - Performant
-- 100% coverage of the Discord API
+- 100% coverage of the PokéOne API

 ## Installation
 **Node.js 8.0.0 or newer is required.**